-- ➤ Low Emission Fleet Vehicles Broxtowe Borough Council has purchased two more Euro 6 vehicles to replace two older more polluting vehicles. - ➤ Electric Fleet Vans Two electric fleet vans have been procured by Broxtowe Borough Council and subject to satisfactory trials another two vehicles will be purchased in 2021. - ➤ To Replace Broxtowe Borough Council older combination boilers and system boilers to Seasonal Efficiency of a Domestic Boiler in the UK (SEDBUK) A rated condensing boilers 22 have been replaced during 2020. - ➤ Broxtowe Borough Council Cycle to Work Scheme- Five employees used this scheme in 2020.
-Since the scheme started 170 employees have purchased bikes through the scheme. - Marketing and promotion of sustainable transport alternatives both the County Council and Broxtowe Borough Council continue to develop and deliver programmes to encourage more sustainable travel.
-These include infrastructure improvements such as the County Council's integrated transport programme delivering improvements for pedestrians, cyclists and bus users; cycle training, as well as marketing materials and campaigns developed in partnership with stakeholders such as passenger transport operators. - ➤ Go-Ultra Low programme the County Council, in partnership with Nottingham and Derby City Councils, successfully secured £6.1m of funding to deliver the Go-Ultra Low programme between 2016 and 2020.
-The programme included the development and delivery of an area-wide electric vehicle charging infrastructure network.
-Using this funding, 21 publicly available charge points have been installed across the Borough, in Beeston, Eastwood, Kimberley and Stapleford 20 of which are in Broxtowe Borough Council owned car parks and 1 in a Nottingham Express Transit (NET) owned car park.
-Funding for the programme ended in 2020.
+- ➤ Low Emission Fleet Vehicles Broxtowe Borough Council has purchased eight more Euro 6 vehicles in 2021 to replace two older more polluting vehicles. - ➤ Electric Fleet Vans Two electric fleet vehicles were purchased in 2021 due to satisfactory trials of two electric fleet vans in 2020. - ➤ To replace Broxtowe Borough Council older combination boilers and system boilers to Seasonal Efficiency of a Domestic Boiler in the UK (SEDBUK) A rated condensing boilers In 2021, BBC have replaced a total of 103 domestic boilers.
+Of these, 17 were of low efficiency, the others being lifecycle - ➤ Broxtowe Borough Council Cycle to Work Scheme Seven employees purchased bikes through this scheme in 2021.
+Since the scheme started, 177 employees have purchased bikes through the scheme. - Marketing and promotion of sustainable transport alternatives both the County Council and Broxtowe Borough Council continue to develop and deliver programmes to encourage more sustainable travel.
+These include infrastructure improvements such as the County Council's integrated transport programme delivering improvements for pedestrians, cyclists and bus users; cycle training, as well as marketing materials and campaigns developed in partnership with stakeholders such as passenger transport operators. - ➤ Car Club partnership Work has been undertaken to investigate the feasibility of a partnership with a Car Club operator in the County, for both residents and internal use (i.e. staff travel), which will feed into a wider review of fleet and staff business travel. - ➤ Electric Vehicle Cable Channels The County Council continues to work on developing the EV charging infrastructure network within the county.
+A report on 'On-street Electric Vehicle Charging Infrastructure' was considered at the February 2022 Transport & Environment Committee, and approval was granted for the introduction of an Electric Vehicle Cable Channel pilot scheme.
+Work is currently underway to finalise the details of the pilot scheme.